awbla/awbla-student-workflow/content/1-scanning.md

 **CE_B1_F2-12345-003.tif**

-**Make sure to update the prefix when you switch to your next item!**
+{% capture text %}**Make sure to update the prefix and change the start number back to 001 when you switch to your next item!**{% endcapture %}
+{% include alert.html text=text color="danger" %}

 Each prefix should include the unique identifier for that specific item.
-We want to avoid accidentally naming several distinct objects in a way that suggests it's one multiple page document instead of several distinct objets.
+We want to avoid accidentally naming several distinct objects in a way that suggests it's a single, multiple page object, instead of several separate objects.

-**Example 1:** Imagine #123456 and #879123 are each one page long letters.
+**Example 1:** Imagine that items #123456 and #879123 are each one-page long letters.
 Here's how the work flow should go:

-Scan #123456 using the prefix "CE_B1_F2-123456-", creating a file named CE_B1_F2-123456-001.
+Scan #123456 using the prefix "CE_B1_F2-123456-" and start number "001", creating a file named CE_B1_F2-123456-001.

-Switching to the next doument, #879123, update the prefix to "CE_B1_F2-879123-".
-Reset the ticker to 001 to create a file named CE_B1_F2-879123-001.
+Switch to the next doument, #879123, update the prefix to "CE_B1_F2-879123-" and reset the start number back to "001," creating a file named CE_B1_F2-879123-001.

-**Do not** accidentally create **CE_B1_F2-123456-002** by forgetting to update the prefix and ticker boxes.
-This file name suggests #123456 is two pages long and effectively loses the scan for #879123.
+**Do not** accidentally create **CE_B1_F2-123456-002** by forgetting to update the prefix and start number boxes.
+The file name CE_B1_F2-123456-002 suggests #123456 is two pages long and effectively miscategorizes the scan for #879123.

 **Example 2:** Imagine #123456 is three pages long and #879123 is two pages long.
 Here's how the work flow should go:

-Scan and create CE_B1_F2-123456-001 first, using prefix "CE_B1_F2-123456-".
+Scan and create CE_B1_F2-123456-001 first, using prefix "CE_B1_F2-123456-" and start number "001."
 Scan each additional page creating:
 CE_B1_F2-123456-001,
 CE_B1_F2-123456-002,
 CE_B1_F2-123456-003.

+When it you're scanning a multiple page document, the Epson scanner should retain the correct prefix and update the start number to 002, 003, etc.

-Switching to the next doument, #879123, update the prefix to "CE_B1_F2-879123-".
+Switch to the next doument, #879123, update the prefix to "CE_B1_F2-879123-" and reset the start number to "001."
 Scan each additional page creating:
 CE_B1_F2-879123-001,
 CE_B1_F2-879123-002.